Cristiano Leone

-Cristiano Leone is an Italian philologist, known for his roles as curator, artistic director and playwright.
-Currently he teaches at Sciences Po in Paris and the Università Bocconi in Milan.
+Cristiano Leone is a cultural manager with a background in philology, distinguished in the fields of artistic direction, dramaturgy, and theory within performance art and the performing arts.
+He is currently the president of the Santa Maria della Scala museum complex in Siena.

+In October 2025, he was honoured with the title of Cultural Leader at the 4th edition of Italian Design Week in Washington, D.C.

+He has worked both in the public and private sectors and has collaborated with Paris-Sorbonne University, French Academy in Rome, Electa, the Roman National Museum, the Spanish Embassy in Italy, the Bath of Caracalla, and the Centre des Monuments Nationaux - Cité internationale de la langue française.
+He has taught at University of Namur, Sciences Po Paris, Bocconi University in Milan and LUISS Guido Carli Business School in Rome.

 He has published landmark medievalist works on the fables of Petrus Alphonsi, providing an original genealogy and historical context of these texts.
 His new translation and informative introduction on Petrus Alphonsi's Disciplina clericalis substantially contributed to understanding Exempla literature in Latin and vernacular.

 He was responsible for the cultural programming and for communication at the French Academy in Rome from 2016 to 2019.
 For this institution, he organised numerous public meetings, curated and coordinated exhibitions with French, Italian and international leading artists.

 Since 2019 he runs his own production company, Cristiano Leone Productions.
 His curatorial approach seeks to connect and encourage the dialogue between contemporary creation, and historical and artistic heritage.